ChirawatCh/llm-speed-test/README.md

 </p>
 <p align="center"><em>SGLang maintains a steady performance, consistently processing around 75-78 tokens per second, showcasing its robust handling of high-concurrency workloads.
 In contrast, vLLM starts at 37 tokens per second but gradually decreases to around 35 tokens per second, highlighting a significant performance gap.
 This suggests that SGLang delivers nearly double the throughput compared to vLLM under concurrent request conditions, making it a more efficient choice for scenarios requiring high concurrency.</em></p>

+## Conclusions

+Overall, SGLang consistently outperforms vLLM in both sequential and concurrent request scenarios.
+The differences are especially stark under concurrent loads, where SGLang’s ability to maintain stable throughput highlights its superior scalability and robustness.
+These findings suggest that SGLang is the better choice for applications requiring high concurrency and efficient processing of large volumes of requests.

 ## Contact